 Please note that the list below contains recommended items that should be communicated with students and parents through the handbook.
 Subgrantees should design student and parent handbooks to meet the needs of their program and address the required components.
-Subgrantees should refer to the FY17 Compliance and Performance Monitoring Form to ensure student and parent handbooks include all required policies and procedures.
+Subgrantees should refer to the FY18 Compliance and Performance Monitoring Form and FY18 Pre-Monitoring Activity indicators to ensure student and parent handbooks include all required policies and procedures.